-But while some topics such as hours, wages and responsibilities should always be covered during an interview, you should to dig a little deeper.
+While some topics such as hours, wages and responsibilities should always be covered during an interview, you should try to dig a little deeper.
 Here are seven questions you might not have thought of that will help illuminate important details of the job:

 Finding out how much experience a prospective employer has with hiring is important.
 Someone who has never had a nanny might need some more hand-holding to ensure a smooth relationship.
 Conversely, it might be a red flag if you encounter someone who has hired a lot of nannies who haven’t stayed.
 It could’ve been the nannies, but it also could be the job or expectations.